For Special Services: Plot summary

-When Bond returns to Bismaquer's ranch, he witnesses Bismaquer being killed by Nena, who is in fact the mind behind the operation and the daughter of Blofeld, a fact she confesses to Bond just before falling into the crushing grip of her pet pythons.
-She is later put out of her misery by Felix Leiter, who arrives on the scene to help rescue his daughter.
+NORAD to a SPECTRE house in Louisiana.
+Bond witnesses Bismaquer shot and killed by Nena, who is in fact, Nena Blofeld, the daughter of Ernst Stavro Blofeld, a fact she confesses to Bond.
+Just before firing at Bond, he throws a chair at Nena, which thrusts her through a window, falling into the crushing grip of her pet pythons.
+She is put out of her misery by Felix Leiter, who arrives on the scene after Cedar informed her superiors.